Bill Schonely: Return to the Blazers

 In 2003, Schonely was rehired by the Trail Blazers' new management, a move aimed at reconnecting with Blazers fans disenchanted by the previous management and players' off-court troubles.
 Schonely's role included hosting pre-game segments, "Memorable Moments" on television and "Blazers Flashback" on radio, plus appearances in advertisements and at community events.
 Team president Steve Patterson called the move "smart business" and intended to honor the team's past.

 The move followed general manager Bob Whitsitt's resignation in May.
 Asked whether he would have responded had the call come from Whitsitt, Schonely said at the time, "Probably not."

 On October 14, 2009, at age 80, Schonely returned to the microphone for the second half of a "throwback" exhibition game held at Portland's Memorial Coliseum, where the Blazers played from 1970 until 1995.
 The occasion was billed as a one-quarter tribute, but radio announcer Brian Wheeler let Schonely call the remainder of the game.

-Schonely's Trail Blazers business card reads, "Ambassador".
+Schonely's Trail Blazers business card read, "Ambassador".